 Previously a bond analyst for Moody's Investors Service, she also worked as a municipal credit risk analyst for Goldman Sachs.

-Carrie Sheffield is a freelance writer in Manhattan.
-She began her career in Washington working for columnist Robert Novak, later writing on healthcare and general politics for The Hill newspaper before working as a founding reporter at POLITICO.
-Carrie later joined The Washington Times as an editorial writer, covering Capitol Hill and foreign policy.
+She began her journalism career in Washington with the late columnist Robert Novak, later writing on healthcare and general politics for The Hill newspaper before working as a founding reporter at POLITICO.
+Carrie later joined The Washington Times as an editorial writer under the late Tony Blankley, covering Capitol Hill and foreign policy.

-She reported internationally about the 25th anniversary of perestroika in Moscow, North-South Korean relations in Seoul, the Beijing Olympics in China, and political reforms in Egypt.
-She also reported on the geopolitical positioning of Qatar and served as a correspondent for The Jerusalem Post covering the Israeli Knesset.
+Passionate about foreign affairs, Carrie reported internationally about the 25th anniversary of perestroika in Moscow, North-South Korean relations in Seoul, the Beijing Olympics in China, and political reforms in Egypt.
+She also reported on the geopolitical positioning of Qatar and served as a correspondent for The Jerusalem Post covering the Israeli parliament.

 Carrie earned a master’s in public policy from Harvard University, concentrating in business policy.
-After obtaining a B.A. in communications with honors from Brigham Young University, she completed a Fulbright journalism fellowship in Berlin.
+After obtaining a B.A. in communications from Brigham Young University, she completed a Fulbright journalism fellowship in Berlin.